apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Motorola Razr (2023) review: A midrange foldable that underwhelms**
+**Karen Vergata: Gilgo Beach murders police identify body found in 1996**

-You can read more about it [here](https://www.engadget.com/motorola-razr-2023-review-a-midrange-foldable-that-underwhelms-190025514.html).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-66409054).

 ## Requirements
 - Python 3.8